tongtong1234567890/LLaMA-Factory-unlearning/data/readme.md

 ### Unlearning Dataset

+The data in `schema_en1.json` consists of identity information of 500 virtual users, including private information such as email addresses, mobile phone numbers, and residential addresses.
+In model training, the data in schema.json is organized into a forget set in the form of QA pairs.

 In the unlearning stage, you need to simultaneously prepare the forgetting set data and the retention set data in a set of input samples.

 ```json
 [
   {